Book Now

 Upon arrival in Kathmandu, you will be taken back to the hotel where you can rest.
 You can also explore the city and go souvenir shopping if you want.
 At the end of the day, a farewell dinner will be hosted by the team of Beyond the Limits Treks and Exploration.

-This is your leisure day in Kathmandu if you want to explore the city, go for a post trek relaxation spa, or simply want to shop something from the streets of Kathmandu.
+This is your leisure day in Kathmandu if you want to explore the city, go for a post-trek relaxation spa, or simply want to shop for something from the streets of Kathmandu.
 Enjoy your leisure day!

 Are you interested in planning custom trip?
 It only takes 2 minutes.